Mithleshyadav/Uber-Clone/Backend/README.md

 - **Status Code**: `500 Internal Server Error`
   - If there is a server-side issue or an unexpected error.

-# Creating the concise version of the README.md content for /captains/register endpoint

-short_readme_content = """
 # Captain Endpoint Documentation

 ## Endpoint: `/captains/register`